When does my license expire?

 "At least six contact hours shall be obtained each reporting year from seminars or symposiums that provide for direct interaction between the speakers and the participants."
 Our Interactive Webinars (CEUs > Real-Time Live Broadcast) meet this criteria.

-“A maximum of six contact hours each reporting year may be obtained from nontraditional or alternative educational programs…The licensee shall submit proof of successful completion of a test administered as part of the nontraditional or alternative educational program.”
-Our Self-Directed courses (CEUs > Self-Directed) meet this criteria.
-The certificate obtained will be your proof of completion.
+"A maximum of six contact hours each reporting year may be obtained from nontraditional or alternative educational programs."
+Our recorded with live credit courses (CEUs > Live) meet this criteria.

 How much does my renewal cost?